 While I've selected some popular print products for my work on that site, I am happy to offer other print dimensions or media choices to meet your specific display needs.
 A variety of textures, backing materials, framing and hanging options are available.
 Please contact me using the form on the "About Me" page if you would like to discuss other options or volume purchases.

-My images are very high resolution, so quite large print sizes are feasible.
-However, in addition to wall space considerations, it is usually best to choose a print size based on the typical distance from which the print will be viewed.
-A rule of thumb is to choose a size such that the viewing distance is 1 to 1.5 times the diagonal measurement of the print.
-For example, a 20" x 30" print may be best appreciated by the viewer from a distance of 36" to 54" (3' to 4.5').
+My images are very high resolution, so quite large print sizes are feasible for many of them.
+However, in addition to wall space considerations, it is usually best to choose a print size based on the distance from which the print will be viewed.
+A rule of thumb is to choose a size such that the minimum viewing distance is 1.5 times the diagonal measurement of the print.
+For example, a 20" x 30" print may be best appreciated by the viewer from a distance of at least 54" (1.5 meters).
 Obviously, this is a subjective consideration but it may help you with your sizing decision.

 Note that with the exception of panoramas and a few other selected images, I've used the standard 35mm "3:2" format (the length of the long side of the image is 1.5 times the length of the short side).
 This means that while the full image will be visible in, for example, a 30 " x 20" print, some of the edges will be lost when printed in other commercially available sizes (for instance, 20" x 20" square format).
 If you have a need for a specific dimension, I will be happy to try to crop the image to fit the dimension you require and will send you a sample of the image so you can decide if you like it.

-Metal, canvas, acrylic and archival quality paper prints will all produce superb results, and the choice is really one of personal taste, decor and the cost of materials.
+Due to the high resolution of my images, metal and archival quality paper prints are my preferred media, but there are of course other options.
+The choice is really one of personal taste, decor and the cost of materials.

 With metal prints, the image is sublimated onto the surface of rigid aluminum panels to provide an exceptionally durable print with a modern look.